This evening I'll try to answer general / motivation questions that usually are asked during interview.

 I constantly learn something new because I read a lot of tech blogs, books, participate in several user/dev mail lists and QA websites.
 It's my habit.

-I have doubts if all this information is useful but it keeps me up on trends.
+I have doubts if all this information is useful but it keeps me up.

-I accepted opportunity to become a software developer during my master program at university.
+I accepted an opportunity to become a software developer during my master program at the university.
 At that time my future manager looked for mathematicians ready to join his team.

 Of course I like documented, consistent and simple instruments.

-Hopefully nowadays modern IDE and Internet search allow you to work even with bloated, buggy, and inconsistent platforms without living in debugger all days long.
+Hopefully nowadays modern IDEs and Internet search allow you to work even with bloated, buggy, and inconsistent platforms without dwelling in debugger all days long.

 A small function that checks 4-bit permutation table for correctness.
-I fill 16-bit word with
+I filled 16-bit word with

 offsets in a table and unless it is equal to